workflowhub-eu/about/docs/guide-to-using-workflowhub.md

 Alternatively if your dataset is already uploaded, then you can, under `Actions` → `Edit Workflow`, select your datasets from the `Data Files` section

-## Case study: Australian BioCommons

-An example of the application of this guide is given with the case of the [Australian BioCommons Space](https://workflowhub.eu/programmes/8).
-The Space contains multiple Teams.
-These include service related Teams such as the [Galaxy Australia Team](https://workflowhub.eu/projects/54), and research facilities such as the [Sydney Informatics Hub Team](https://workflowhub.eu/projects/43).
-Workflows are registered and maintained by Teams individually or in combination.
-For example, the [Somatic-ShortV-nf workflow](https://workflowhub.eu/workflows/691) is registered under both the Australian BioCommons and the Sydney Informatics Hub Teams.

 ## Publishing workflows

 Workflows registered in [WorkflowHub](https://workflowhub.eu/) that are public can be assigned a [DOI (Digital Object Identifier)](https://www.doi.org/) so that they can more easily be cited in academic work and enter the scholarly knowledge graphs.